Laval Pétroliers

-Les Pétroliers du Nord is a professional iice hockey team based in Laval, Quebec, Canada.
+Les Pétroliers de Laval or the Laval Pétroliers (formerly Pétroliers du Nord) is a professional ice hockey team based in Laval, Quebec, Canada.
 The team is part of the Ligue Nord-Américaine de Hockey (LNAH), and plays at the Colisée de Laval.

 History

 The team was founded in 2018 as Berlin BlackJacks in Berlin, New Hampshire, but after only 12 games and a 3–8–1 record, it was replaced by the Pétroliers du Nord, owned by the Pétrole & Propane Bélanger company.
 After finishing the season in Saint-Jérôme, the Pétroliers moved to Laval for 2019–20.